hyperStroop/hyperStroop/Process.markdown

         * Will input our issues into one of these columns.
         * GitHub will notify all team members when issues are completed
         * GitHub will also notify all team members when issues are dragged into a different column
-* GitHub pushes commits on specific branches on specific channels on Slack for Andy's and Benji's reference, and as a secondary reference for our team.
+* GitHub will push commits on specific branches in specific channels on Slack for Andy's and Benji's reference, and as a secondary reference for our team.
     * Team members will be assigned to appropriate channels to streamline the notifications to not clog up the team Facebook Messenger discussion if not pertaining to the whole team.
+The members within their appropriate channels will be able to post relevant information and files, along with being able to see GitHub commits for the corresponding branch.
 * GitHub commits need to be commented and documented.
     * Note what was done and/or what is still left to do in the GitHub comments so you know where you left off and team members are aware of your progress.
     * If closing an issue, describe what changes you made for the issue for everyone's reference.